 “Rosenfeld’s second work, My body, a commission of Time:Spans festival, orients the actions of Yarn/Wire around a new suite of the composer’s dub plates, acetate-coated LPs that have been a longstanding material in her practice.
 Rosenfeld has a prolific history creating dub plates as a corollary to her compositional practice; as an archive, they track her larger works in fragmentary form since the late 1990s and have been the basis for both improvised music and additional composed works structured around the aesthetics of turntablism and musical collectivism.
 As objects, they represent a quasi-improvisational, quasi-compositional register of flux and action where their singularity and fragility— their tendency to decline rapidly in fidelity as they are played—and their responsiveness to acoustic conditions have manifested as signature affiliations to material instability and transformation.”

-Saturday, June 22, Australian premiere of Sheer Frost Orchestra / “Borderlands” at Dark Mofo at Mac2, Macquarie Point Wharf 2, Hobart, Tasmania
+Saturday, June 22, 2019, 8:00 PM, Sheer Frost Orchestra, *Australian premiere* / “Borderlands” at Dark Mofo Festival, Mac2, Macquarie Point Wharf 2, Hobart, Tasmania

 Each season since 2012, artists and writers across disciplines have gathered as part of The Kitchen L.A.B. (language, art, bodies), a year-long series devoted to unpacking artistic and cultural terms as their meaning shifts--and may become more resonant or ambiguous--over time.
 This year, the series will revolve around "representation," particularly as the term at once conjures critical strategies in art from previous decades; the necessity of diverse publics; and, against the backdrop of precarious governing institutions, recent impulses toward non-representative social structures on both ends of the political spectrum.